 We Can Reduce Unnecessary Incarceration and Crime

-We currently have more than 150 members hailing from all 50 states, from all divisions of law enforcement, and from across the political spectrum.
+We currently have nearly 200 members hailing from around the country, from all divisions of law enforcement, and from across the political spectrum.

 District Attorney, Contra Costa County, California;Former Presiding Judge, Contra Costa Superior Court, California